-I certify that the information provided in this report is true to the best of my knowledge and acknowledge that it is an offence under subsection 57(5) of the Aggregate Resources Act to furnish false or misleading information in a report.

-Ministry Office Use Only

-Receipt Date (yyyy/mm/dd) Review Date (yyyy/mm/dd)
+• (yyyy/mm/dd) I certify that the information provided in this report is true to the best of my knowledge and acknowledge that it is an offence under subsection 57(5) of the Aggregate Resources Act to furnish false or misleading information in a report.
+Signature of licensee/permittee or authorized Signature of licensee/permittee or authorized person Ministry Office Use Only Receipt Date (yyyy/mm/dd) Review Date (yyyy/mm/dd) Accepted?

-Accepted?
 MNRF Signature

-Yes No